tgirke/GEN242-2021/content/en/tutorials/systempiper/systemPipeR.md

 To go through this tutorial, you need the following software installed:

--   R/&gt;=3.6.2
+-   R (version &gt;=3.6.2)
--   systemPipeR R package (version 1.22)
+-   systemPipeR package (version &gt;=1.22)
--   Hisat2/2.1.0
+-   Hisat2 (version &gt;= 2.1.0)

-If you desire to build your pipeline with any different software, make sure to have the respective software installed and configured in your PATH.
-To make sure if the configuration is right, you always can test as follow:
+If you desire to build your pipeline with any different software, make sure to have the respective software installed and available in your PATH.
+To make sure if the configuration is correct, on test it with:

 ``` r
 tryCL(command = "hisat2")  ## 'All set up, proceed!'
 ```

-### Project Initialization
+### Project initialization

-The Project management structure is essential, especially for reproducibility and efficiency in the analysis.
-Here we show how to construct an instance of this S4 object class by the *`initWF`* function.
-The object of class *`SYSarsgsList`* storing all the configuration information for the project and allows management and control at a high level.
+A `SYSargsList` object containing all relevant information for running a workflow (here RNA-Seq example) can be constructed as follows.

 ``` r
 getwd()  ## rnaseq